A powerful option for bermudagrass and zoysiagrass turf

 |Manuscript was mixed with MSO at 0.5% v/v and applied twice on a 14-day interval.
 Source: Granada Golf Course, Coral Gables, Florida, 2014.|

-Care should be taken when tank-mixing Manuscript with other herbicides to ensure best performance.
+When tank-mixing Manuscript with other herbicides, always start with a jar test to ensure best performance.
 Phenoxy herbicides such as 2,4-D and MCPP are antagonistic to Manuscript and reduce its performance.
 Tank-mixing Manuscript with a sulfonylurea herbicide such as Monument® 75WG

 herbicide is a better option.
 Manuscript + Monument may have slower activity against certain grasses, but in the long run provides excellent results against labeled weeds.
 In Florida, Manuscript can be tank-mixed with the Triple Threat combination